- National Statistic: yes

 Measures of inequality

 In Socioeconomic inequalities in avoidable mortality, absolute measures of inequality were used.
-Absolute measures of inequality known as Slope Index of Inequality (SII) quantify the difference in health outcomes between the most and least deprived.
+An absolute measure of inequality known as the Slope Index of Inequality (SII) quantifies the difference in health outcomes between the most and least deprived.
 This inequality indicator uses weighted linear regression to model the inequality in avoidable mortality across deprivation deciles by taking account of the size of the gaps across all adjacent deciles.

 The SII is reported using positive values to demonstrate increasing avoidable mortality rates with increasing deprivation rather than decreasing avoidable mortality with decreasing deprivation.
 The relative rank, a measure of socioeconomic advantage used as the explanatory variable in the model, ranges from 0 (most deprived) to 100 (least deprived); therefore, for this outcome, which grows with increasing deprivation, the actual SII value is negative.
 For example, when we report an SII value of 400.0 in age-standardised rates, it represents an absolute gap (mortality difference) of 400.0 deaths per 100,000 people.
 This can also be expressed as an additional 400.0 deaths per 100,000 people experienced by the most-deprived compared with the least-deprived populations.